zehor-l/zehor-l/README.md

-- 🌱 I’m currently learning computer vision and cybersecurity
+- 🌱 I’m currently learning machine learning and cybersecurity
 - 👯 I’m looking to collaborate on Hackathons and mainly any cool projects!
 - 💖 What I love the most!Supernovas 🎆, Robotics 🤖, Hackathons 💻 Let's code!!😄